DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```
 A unique values check was done on the first 4 rows since, from the information on column types earlier it could be seen in the 'Dtype' column that
 Initial Summary of unique values:
--  "Country Name" column: It appears to contain names of many countries.
+-  **'Country Name'** column: It appears to contain names of many countries.
 However, some groupings of countries seem to be present such as 'IDA blend' which, after research, was found to be a group of countries.
 These all are already individually listed as separate values in the dataset 'Country Name' column.
 This is unwanted as the focus is for specific countries - this will be addressed and fixed in a later step.
+- **'Country Code'** column: This appears to contain the country codes of each country.
-- 'Indicator Name' and 'Indicator Code' columns: From both the head and tail results before, it was observed that 'Indicator Name' and 'Indicator Column' had the same values respectively throughout each.
+- **'Indicator Name'** and **'Indicator Code'** columns: Previously, in the `basic_visualise_data()`[https://github.com/ucl-comp0035/comp0035-cw-i-DenverD12/blob/master/coursework1/data.md#L64] results for both the head and tail display, it was observed that 'Indicator Name' and 'Indicator Column' had the same values respectively throughout each.
 The unique value check test was done on both columns to verify the previous assumption that the whole column contained the same indicator throughout.
 The results show one unique value for both with 'International tourism, number of arrivals' and 'ST.INT.ARVL'.
 This not only proves the assumption, but also confirms there are no whitespaces or inconsistencies in these columns.
 - Both indicator columns are representing the same information so one column can be safely removed in later steps.
 Particularly, the 'ST.INT.ARVL' information is quite unclear so will be removed.
 <br/>
 <br/>